 This seminar is focused on practical applications of climate information and research.
 The objective of the course is to teach students to integrate their understanding of climate science, social science, policy studies, and communications to address real world problems, especially those they will encounter in academia or on the job after graduation.

-During the summer semester, students choose to complete an internship or a thesis under the guidance of a faculty adviser.
+During the summer semester students complete an internship.
+Some students choose to complete research based internships under the guidance of a faculty adviser.

 Climate and Society Summer Seminar